 - All this is going to take time, money, and effort.

-This article assume that you already have an operating business (or a very clear idea of what your business is going to do) and have some sort of coherent business plan (whether its written down or not) or lean startup canvas or pitch deck.
+This article assumes that you already have an operating business (or a very clear idea of what your business is going to do) and have some sort of coherent business plan (whether its written down or not) or lean startup canvas or pitch deck.
 Basically, you should already know what you’re doing.
-If you don’t, you should take a couple steps back and figure all that out first.
+If you don’t, you should take a couple of steps back and figure all that out first.
 You should be designing your business around a business concept, not around a regulatory exemption.

 Why should I crowdfund?